What is a psychological evaluation?

 Do you accept insurance?

-Yes, Dr. Wells is an in-network with Aetna, Blue Cross Blue Shield, Cigna and Magellan.
+Yes, Dr. Wells is an in-network with Anthem, Blue Cross Blue Shield and Cigna.
 The status of insurance participation may change periodically, please call contact Dr. Wells for the most current information.

 It is recommended that you contact your insurance company directly or plan administrator to inquire about your coverage including copays, co-insurance, deductibles, pre-authorizations or limits, or exclusions which may apply to mental health or behavioral health services.